ChiragLakhanpal/Leveraging-Graph-Based-Learning-for-Enhanced-Fraud-Detection/README.md

 # Capstone

-# Anomaly Detection in Financial Transactions: GNN vs Traditional Models vs Deep Learning Models
+# Leveraging Graph-Based Learning for Credit Card Fraud Detection:  A comparative study of traditional, deep learning and graph-based approaches.

-This project aims to conduct a comparative study of Graph Neural Networks (GNNs), traditional machine learning models, and deep learning models for detecting anomalies in financial transactions.
-The goal is to evaluate the performance of these approaches and provide insights into their effectiveness in identifying fraudulent or suspicious activities.
+Anomaly detection in financial transactions is crucial for preventing fraud, money laundering, and other illicit activities.
+Credit card fraud presents a substantial challenge, resulting in significant financial losses for businesses and individuals annually.
+Our research aims to explore the potential of Graph Neural Networks (GNNs) in enhancing performance in fraud detection by leveraging their capacity to analyze transaction patterns.
+We conduct a comparative study of Graph Neural Networks (GNNs), traditional machine learning models, and deep learning models for detecting fraud in credit card transactions.

-## Table of Contents

 - [Introduction](#introduction)
 - [Dataset](#dataset)